Is Heart Disease the Government’s Deadliest Mistake?

 The Seven Countries Study, once so praised, is now controversial.
 Critics accuse Keys of including only the countries that gave him the results he wanted.
 They accuse him of manipulating the results to fit his theory, and they have evidence to support this view.

 For instance, Keys studied 22 countries but chose only seven to include in his study.
-The seven he included, critics say, were ones most likely to conform to his hypothesis.
+The seven he included, critics say, were the ones most likely to conform to his hypothesis.
 He excluded countries, such as France, whose citizens were known to have low rates of heart disease while regularly enjoying high-fat diets.

 In the 1950s and 1960s, sugar and fat were two food items that were most debated by doctors and researchers as probable causes of heart disease.
-Several scientific articles had even been published indicating a link between sugar consumption and heart disease.
+Several scientific articles have even been published indicating a link between sugar consumption and heart disease.

 And sugar wasn’t going to stand for that!
 Recently discovered internal documents show just how far the sugar industry would go to protect its interests.